 - Sand Storm – A red reptilian anthropoid who could exhale giant clouds of sand.

 - Outlaw Skuzz – Tex’s cigar smoking henchman and cousin of deputy fuzz.

 - Fort Kerium – The only setting toy released, Fort Kerium was where many of the heroes lived.

 - Stratocoach – Bravestarr’s very own coach vehicle.

 - Skull Walker – Mode of transport used by Tex Hex.

 It was a real shame that the second wave of toys was never released as this would have been quite the collection.
-Unfortunately Bravestarr wasn’t popular enough and was pulled from TV and that is why we never got to see a second wave of toys released.
+Unfortunately Bravestarr wasn’t popular enough and was pulled soon from TV.
+This is why we never got to see a second wave.
 However we did get 65 cartoon episodes and the Bravestarr video game on the Amstrad CPC, Commodore 64 and ZX Spectrum.